-The programs of study offered by Atlanta Metropolitan College are of two major types: college transfer programs and career programs.
+Atlanta Metropolitan College offers two major types of programs of study: college transfer programs and career programs.

 College Transfer Programs

 Transfer programs are designed for students who plan to transfer to four-year colleges or universities upon the completion of two years of course work at the college.
 Transfer programs of study provide the freshman and sophomore years of academic course work required for a bachelor's degree.
 Transfer programs lead to the Associate of Arts (A.A.) or Associate of Science (A.S.) degrees.
 The area F component of transfer programs is designed to provide a required foundation of courses for successful work in a specific major once the student transfers to a baccalaureate degree-granting institution.